joshmaxsilverman/joshmaxsilverman.github.io/about.md

 About me
 ===

-Solutions to various puzzles will accumulate here, centered around the weekly [538 Riddler Classic](https://fivethirtyeight.com/tag/the-riddler/).
+Solutions to various puzzles will accumulate here, centered around the weekly [Fiddler on the proof](https://thefiddler.substack.com/) and the [Jane Street](https://www.janestreet.com/puzzles/current-puzzle/) monthly puzzle.

 Credits